stacklok/sigstore-the-hard-way/src/06-fulcio.md

 # Start FulcioCA

-We now have two methods of starting Fulcio depending on your Certificate Authority system choice.
+We now have three methods of starting Fulcio depending on your Certificate Authority system choice.

-In both cases you may create a bare minimal systemd service
+In each case you may create a bare minimal systemd service.
+Note that the systemd service uses `/etc/fulcio-config` as the working directory, being a system-wide service, while the examples earlier used `$HOME/fulcio-config`.
+Copy the `config.json` file as appropriate.

 ```bash
 cat /etc/systemd/system/fulcio.service